Go on to Part Five

 movie theater called the State Theater until its closure in 1970.
 It was unoccupied until this very date when

-it reopened as the Tomorrow Club with this being the first concert event presented
+it reopened as the Tomorrow Club with this being the first concert event

-there.
-There was a report that a male
+presented there.
+There was a report that

-stage first, before Giant and Focus, but this has not been confirmed.
+on stage first, before Giant and Focus, but this has not been confirmed.
 One online Focus source also places these

 same two bands at the State Theater back on March 12, 1973 but, as stated